Country Profile: Denmark

 Military and Security

-- Military service age: 18 years for both men and women
+- Military service age: 18 years, with compulsory and voluntary options

 Energy

-Denmark is notable for its innovation in renewable energy, especially wind power, which constitutes the majority of its electricity generation capacity.
-The nation has a 100% electrification rate, with a growing focus on sustainability.
+Denmark is noted for its commitment to renewable energy, particularly wind power, which constitutes the majority of its electricity generation capacity.
+The country has achieved full electrification for its population and is working towards reducing its carbon emissions.

 Environment